-Businesses all over the world are turning towards SIP Trunking as a cost-effective, comprehensive solution to their business conferencing needs.
-However, despite this growing awareness and popularity, there are still several misconceptions held amongst many professionals and business users surrounding Business SIP Trunking – many myths found on forums and websites across the Internet.
+Businesses all over the world are turning towards SIP trunking as a cost-effective, comprehensive solution to their business conferencing needs.
+However, despite this growing awareness and popularity, there are still several misconceptions held among many professionals and business users surrounding business SIP trunking – many myths found on forums and websites across the internet.
 So we have researched into the most popular myths and listed the top five below so that you don’t have to.
-After reading through our top five myths you will be in a better position to make an informed decision on your SIP Trunking needs.
+After reading through our top five myths you will be in a better position to make an informed decision on your SIP trunking needs.

 False!
-A SIP Trunk provider that transmits over their own network allows them to prioritise any voice traffic.
-Reliability comes from having a direct connection to your SIP Trunk provider and you should make absolutely sure that in the unlikely event that a connection is lost, a suitable backup connection is in place, ready to replace the lost connection immediately.
+A SIP trunk provider that transmits over their own network allows them to prioritize any voice traffic.
+Reliability comes from having a direct connection to your SIP trunk provider and you should make absolutely sure that in the unlikely event that a connection is lost, a suitable backup connection is in place that is ready to replace the lost connection immediately.
 These simple steps create a system that, in some circumstances, is more reliable than the standard ISDN.

 These myths go to show just how misunderstood the SIP trunking process is and hopefully will help you to make a more informed decision when it comes to the future of your telecommunications system.